 extKeyUsage (required)

 Either the value id-kp-serverAuth [RFC5280] or id-kp-clientAuth [RFC5280] or both values MUST be present. id-kp-emailProtection [RFC5280] MAY be present.
 Other values SHOULD NOT be present.
+The value anyExtendedKeyUsage MUST NOT be present.

+authorityKeyIdentifier (required)

+This extension MUST be present and MUST NOT be marked critical.
+It MUST contain a keyIdentifier field and it MUST NOT contain a authorityCertIssuer or authorityCertSerialNumber field.

 7.1.2.4 All Certificates

 All other fields and extensions MUST be set in accordance with RFC 5280.
 The CA SHALL NOT issue a Certificate that contains a keyUsage flag, extendedKeyUsage value, Certificate extension, or other data not specified in section 7.1.2.1, 7.1.2.2, or 7.1.2.3 unless the CA is aware of a reason for including the data in the Certificate.